mandober/bing-bash/README.md

 Long options may be **abbreviated**, as long as the abbreviation is *unambiguous*, e.g. `--long` instead of `--long-option`.

 >
-NOTE: Important thing to know about this library is that all functions will parse canonically provided parameters (i.e. no compounded short options, no abbreviations of long options) internally, in the body of function itself, which means faster execution.
+NOTE: Important thing to note about this library is that all functions will parse canonically provided parameters (i.e. no compounded short options, no abbreviations of long options) internally, in the body of function itself, which means faster execution.
 Otherwise `getopt` utility will be called to parse parameters, which may sometimes result in slower function's execution.

-#### Parameters (non-options)
+#### Operands
-A parameter to a function can be passed by name or by value.
+An operand to a function can be passed by name or by value.
 * Array variables are always passed by name (without $).
 * Scalar variables can be passed by name (without $) or by value (with $, as usual).

 As a convenience, instead of passing a variable by value, possibly with quotations (e.g. `function "$var"`) you can just type `function var` to pass it by name.
+>
-Naturally, a value can also be passed directly (`function "abcd"`), in which case there may be unexpected results if it happens that a variable by that name (variable called `abcd`) already exist.
-(Ah, the price for typing less).
+Naturally, a value can also be passed directly (`function "abcd"`), in which case there may be unexpected results if it happens that a variable by that name (a variable called `abcd`) already exist.

 Since arrays cannot be passed around in bash (nor exported), they are always passed by name (without $).
 Trying to pass an array with `$array` will only pass its zeroth element (if any) and passing an array as `${array[@]}` could work at the cost of having its indices/keys discarded; still not very practical, especially when two or more arrays need to be passed to a function.

 #### Common options
-These 3 options, in long format, are guaranteed to be accepted in all functions:
+These 3 options are guaranteed to be accepted in all functions:
 `--help` show help
 `--usage` show usage
 `--version` show version
-Short options equivalents of above options, `-h`, `-u`, `-V`, are common, but are not to be relied upon as they might've been used for something else entirely.
+Short-option equivalents of above options, `-h`, `-u` and `-v` (including their capital case form) are frequent, but are not to be relied upon as they might have been used for something else entirely.

-Most functions also accept setting of verbosity level through
-`-v, --verbosity LEVEL` option, followed by LEVEL option-argument, which is one of these numbers: 0 (quiet), 1(fatal), 2(errors), 3(debug).
+`-v, --verbose`
+Most functions also accept setting of verbosity level via `-v, --verbose LEVEL` option, where optional option-argument LEVEL is: 0 for quiet - no error output, 1 for output of fatal error messages (default level), 2 for extensive informational output, 3 for debugging output; verbosity levels can also be set the traditional way as `-v, -vv, -vvv`, which correspond to levels 1, 2 and 3 respectively.

+`-o, --out`
-If a function accepts user supplied name for a variable that will hold function's resulting value, this is always achieved through
-`-o, --out NAME` option followed by a required argument that must be valid identifier.
-If the argument is a number 1-9 (inclusive) the output will be send to this file descriptor.
+If a function accepts user supplied name for a variable that will hold function's resulting value, this is always achieved via `-o, --out NAME` option, followed by required option-argument NAME that must be valid identifier.
+If the option-argument is a number 1-9 (inclusive) the output will be send to this file descriptor.

 ### List of functions
 (Some functions encompass functionalities, that might've been split across several functions, as subroutines)